-Domestic students can register for online courses if they have achieved satisfactory academic status.
-Refer to the Academic Standing: Probation and Dismissal section (below) for the policy pertaining to satisfactory academic status.
+Students can register for online courses if they have achieved good academic standing.
+Refer to the sections on Academic Notice for policy pertaining to good academic standing for graduates and undergraduates.

 For students on an international visa, the number of credits that may be taken online is based on the United States policy for international students and any applicable policies from their home country.
+Please consult with the Office of International Education for further information